afekOwOgamer/AudioSwitch/README.md

 - **Ctrl + Shift + Alt + F1**: Switch to the previous audio device
 - **Ctrl + Shift + Alt + F2**: Switch to the next audio device
 - **Ctrl + Shift + Alt + F3 - F12**: Select the audio device by its index (0-9)

+Optionally: list your device names if you want to order them in a specific way

+## License

+This project is licensed under the [MIT License](LICENSE).